Cemetery Restoration

 Found Again!

-It has since been discovered that in 1959 an employee of the Poor Farm recovered and reused a quantity of the discarded headstones for landscaping pavers at his new house on Verona's southeast side.
+It has since been discovered that after the headstones were discarded, an employee of the Poor Farm recovered and reused a quantity of them for landscaping pavers at his built in 1959 on Verona's southeast side.
 This house is on its fourth family now, and the current family is working with the Verona Area Historical Society to return these stones to the cemetery.
-The family has been able to locate and recover 79 headstones - some buried under decades of accumulation.
+The family has been able to locate and recover 80 headstones - some buried under decades of accumulation.
+One additional headstone that had been saved by a different local family was also donated to be returned as part of our project.

 Putting Them Back, Righting a Wrong

 Thankfully, plot maps still exist detailing the layout of the cemetery and the locations and names of each burial.
 The most recent map made in 1945 also indicates the presence of buried iron stakes for reference.
-Three of these stakes were located with a metal detector in 2017 and have been used to measure out the location of each recovered headstone's grave as closely as possible.
+We located three of these stakes with a metal detector in 2017 and have used their positions on the map to measure out the location of each recovered headstone's grave as closely as possible.

 Current Status